Beginning of this new millennium ICT recognized as efficient instrument to promote

 -

-developing and implementing ICT systems in these projects;
+of LGED, which works on developing and implementing ICT systems in these projects;

 -

-Simple MIS systems based upon project reporting needs: the project requirement
+Simple MIS systems based upon project reporting needs: the project requirement of

-of at least simple progress reporting on the usage of project funds and performance
+at least simple progress reporting on the usage of project funds and performance

 against agreed timelines, has promoted development of simple MIS systems;